A Note on the Minimum Number of Edges in Hypergraphs with Property O: Concluding Remarks

 We believe that the answer should be yes.
-However, we haven't even been able to show that there is some $c>1$ such that $f(k)>ck!$ for $k$ sufficiently large.
-Of course, an improvement of the upper bound would be interesting as well.
+However, we have not even been able to show that there is some absolute constant $c>1$ such that $f(k)>ck!$ for $k$ sufficiently large.
+Of course, any improvement of the upper bound would be interesting as well.